hashicorp/consul/website/source/docs/agent/http/query.html.markdown

 query must be manually removed when no longer needed.

 <a name="token"></a>
-`Token` is a captured ACL Token to use when the query is executed.
+`Token`, if specified, is a captured ACL Token that is reused as the ACL Token every time the query is executed.
 This allows queries to be executed by clients with lesser or even no ACL Token, so this should be used with care.
 The token itself can only be seen by clients with a management token.
-If the `Token` field is left blank, the client's ACL Token will be used to determine if they have access to the service being queried.
+If the `Token` field is left blank or omitted, the client's ACL Token will be used to determine if they have access to the service being queried.
 If the client does not supply an ACL Token, the anonymous token will be used.

 Note that Consul version 0.6.3 and earlier would automatically capture the ACL Token for use in the future when prepared queries were executed and would